Microwave Quinoa Breakfast Bowl Recipe

 Which color of quinoa is the best?

 Again, the best color of quinoa is whichever you actually enjoy eating!
-In my experience, white quinoa is the easiest and quickest to cook, with the best flavor and texture for a warm breakfast quinoa bowl recipe.
+In my experience, white quinoa is the easiest and quickest to cook, with the best flavor and texture.
 Red quinoa and black quinoa tend to have a heavier texture, with more prominent nutty and earthy flavors.
 You’re welcome to use whichever color quinoa you prefer in your breakfast bowl, or tricolor quinoa!

 How to Cook Quinoa in Microwave vs. Stovetop